 An allergic reaction to bufexamac may appear similar to the condition for which bufexamac was being used, so reactions to bufexamac may be underreported.

-Use of bufexamac should be stopped and it should be avoided long term.
+The use of bufexamac should be stopped and it should be avoided in the long term.

 See the DermNet NZ bookstore.